Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

 We have compared the performance between LoRaWAN and LIMA in a conducted Faraday cage lab test setup.
 We use three Ramsey STE2200 isolation boxes (faraday cage), a power splitter, and fixed 20 dB attenuators that can be combined to provide the desired attenuation between the ED/LR/LG.
 The testing set up for LIMA is illustrated in Figure~\ref{fig:lima-test-setup}.
 The LoRaWAN setup simply excludes the middle LR and connects the ED to the LG directly via the splitter.

-Using this set up, we experimented with various combinations of attenuations between the ED, LR and LG for LIMA, and between the ED and LG for vanilla LoRaWAN.
-For each combination, 100 messages were sent from the Dragino sensor and we measured a number of data points as shown in Figure~\ref{fig:attenuation-results}.
+Using this setup, we experimented with various combinations of attenuations between the ED, LR and LG for LIMA, and between the ED and LG for vanilla LoRaWAN.
+For each combination, 100 messages were sent from the Dragino sensor and we measured a number of data points as shown in Table~\ref{tab:attenuation-results}.

-The DR-TTN box shows the bandwidth, spreading factor and coding rate employed by the ED in its uplink transmission, as observed at the TTN server.
-The downlink ADR message instructions on the data rate (DR) index and power are shown in the next box -- equivalently, these are the DR and power values used by the ED\footnote{LoRaWAN sends the data rate and power values using indices which are mapped into actual data rate and power respectively depending on the region (see \cite{loraallianceRP002104LoRaWAN}).
+The DR-TTN column shows the bandwidth, spreading factor and coding rate employed by the ED in its uplink transmission, as observed at the TTN server.
+The downlink ADR message instructions on the Data Rate (DR) index and power are shown in the next box -- equivalently, these are the DR and power values used by the ED\footnote{LoRaWAN sends the data rate and power values using indices which are mapped into actual data rate and power depending on the region (see \cite{loraallianceRP002104LoRaWAN}).
 For convenience, we have made the conversion, which is 30 dBm - 2*index and shown the \textit{actual power}}.
-Moving to the right, the RSSI and message delivery statistics are shown.
+The RSSI and message delivery statistics are shown on the right.

-In the Attenuation box, the green items are those total combinations which resulted in successful connectivity whereas the red items are those that were unsuccessful.

-We observe that LoRaWAN can only handle a total attenuation of 120 dB between ED and NS compared to 200 dB for LIMA.
-In both of these cases the ED is transmitting at full power (30 dBm).
+We observe that with the ED transmitting at full power (30 dBm), LoRaWAN can only handle a total attenuation of 120 dB between ED and NS compared to 200 dB for LIMA.
 We also observe that when the ED to LR attenuation is 100 dB and the LR to LG is 20 dB, the ED transmits at DR3 (US SF7) and 18 dBm.
-In comparison, for an equivalent attenuation of 120 dB in LoRaWan, the ED transmits at DR0 (US SF10) and a transmit power 30 dBm.
+In comparison, for an equivalent attenuation of 120 dB in LoRaWan, the ED transmits at DR0 (US SF10) and 30 dBm.
 SF10 consumes about 6x power as SF7, and 30 dBm consumes significantly higher power than 18 dBm.
-These items are highlighted in yellow in the above figure.
-In fact, with the LIMA protocol the above holds true until a total attenuation of 180 dBm is reached, which also results in a longer range than for LoRaWAN.
-Thus LIMA reduces the total energy consumption significantly compared to LoRaWAN.
-Further, as indicated by the last column, the PDR of LIMA is 10\% better than that of LoRaWAN for the same total attenuation.
+These lines are highlighted in bold in the Table~\ref{tab:attenuation-results}.
+In fact, with LIMA the above holds true until a total attenuation of 180 dBm is reached, implying a longer range as well.
+Thus LIMA reduces the total energy consumption significantly.
+Further, as indicated by the last column, the PDR of LIMA is 10\% better than that of LoRaWAN for the same total attenuation as well.